JuliaPlots/PlotDocs.jl/docs/src/recipes.md

 ## Recipe Types

-Abovae we described `Type recipes` and `Series Recipes`.
+Above we described `Type recipes` and `Series Recipes`.
 In total there are four main types of recipes in Plots (listed in the order they are processed):

 - User Recipes
 - Type Recipes